 A main program module is required for your target.
 To provide a main module, you can either

-For a description of the operation of main programs, see Deploy Generated Standalone Executable Programs To Target Hardware (Embedded Coder).
+For a description of the operation of main programs, see Deploy Applications to Target Hardware (Embedded Coder).
 The section also contains guidelines for generating and modifying a main program module.

 is an optional hook